jhui/jhui.github.io/_posts/2018-02-18-How-to-start-a-deep-learning-project.markdown

 Model:

 * The model parameters are initialized correctly.
 The weights are not set to all 0.
-* Debug layers that the activations or gradients diminish/explode. (from right most to left most layers)
+* Debug layers that the activations or gradients diminish/explode. (from rightmost to leftmost layers)
 * Debug layers that weights are mostly zero or too large.
 * Verify and test your loss function.
 * For pre-trained model, your input data range matches the range used in the model.